 Lauren Perez Bralski

-Lauren will be assuming the position of Director of Operations, overseeing facility management and scheduling as well as coordinating all social media platforms.
+Lauren will be assuming the position of Operations Manager, overseeing facility management and scheduling as well as coordinating all social media platforms.
 Lauren has over 25 years of experience playing tennis, competing in USTA Tournaments through elementary and high school.
 Lauren completed her Bachelor of Arts in Economics at Haverford College where she also competed on their Division III Varsity team.
 Prior to taking time off to raise her children, Lauren attended Temple University for an MBA in Strategic Management as well as worked on the management team of back office operations for Prudential Financial.
 While with Prudential, Lauren trained for a Green Belt in Lean Six Sigma.
 Lauren became involved in the non-profit community as a teenager, volunteering for the community arts center during summer camps and after school programs.
 Most recently, she was a member of the Community Engagement Council at Prudential where she organized events joining volunteers with local 501(c)(3) organizations.

 Karen Canuso is active in the tennis and non-profit community.
 She has a BS in recreational Therapy from Temple University.
 Karen has worked at Shriners Hospital for Children as a Certified recreational Therapist where she specialized in adaptive sports.
 She also coordinated a wheelchair tennis tournament for Magee Rehabilitation.
 Karen’s passion for tennis started in high school where she was All-Catholic.
 After taking a break to raise her children, she went back to her love for the sport by teaching youth tennis at the YMCA and playing on multiple USTA Leagues where she secured a trip to Nationals with an undefeated season.
 Karen has been with GPTL since 2016 where she helps foster her love for tennis to her students.
 She has a USTA certificate for 10 and under tennis and is the assistant boys’ tennis coach at Pope John Paul II High School.